 - Cement The Sharjah Cement Factory reported the composition of each grade of cement.
 Along with this data, the total raw material procured was reported.
 The total raw material required was subtracted from the raw material procured to estimate wastage.
-This wastage was estimated for each raw material and allocated to each cement grade. - Clinker Sharjah Cement Factory reported monthly quantities of raw material procured, water used, energy consumed, and separately stacked emissions for the clinker.
-These quantities were normalised for the total amount of clinker manufactured in the reference period. - Slag Drier The raw material consumption, wastage, electricity consumption from the CPP&WHRS plant and natural gas consumption were reported monthly for the reference period.
-The total quantities were normalised for the total production of dry slag to estimate the environmental impacts. - Electricity The energy consumed in cement manufacturing (through CPP&WHRS and SEWA) was reported individually for each cement grade.
-Since the CPP & WHRS plant is grid-interactive, the emission factors for the regional city grid (Sharjah Electricity, Water and Gas Authority - SEWA) were used for the total electricity consumption.
+This wastage was estimated for each raw material and allocated to each grade of cement. - Clinker Sharjah Cement Factory reported monthly quantities of raw material procured, water used, energy consumed and stack emissions separately.
+These quantities were normalised for the total amount of clinker manufactured in the reference period. - Electricity The energy consumed in cement manufacturing (through CPP&WHRS and SEWA) was reported individually for each cement grade.
+Since the CPP & WHRS plant is grid-interactive, the emission factors for the regional city grid (Sharjah Electricity, Water and Gas Authority SEWA) were used for the total electricity consumption.
 This energy causes emissions worth 0.56 kgCO2e/kWh as per data published by the Ecoinvent 3.8 database. - Packaging Plant The packaging plant reports quantities of cement packed, types of bags used and energy consumed in packaging.
 The energy consumed has been allocated to each grade of cement based on the quantities of cement packed.
 Details regarding the types of bags are explained in Table 2.